-In particular, if the answer to the previous Question ~\ref{question:unitary_peck_q_edge} is affirmative, it would immediately hold that $\mathcal E(B_n(q))/G$ is Peck, and if $G$ is CCT then $\mathcal E(B_n(q)/G)$ is Peck.
-Hence, we pose the following question:
+Let $G$ be a group acting on $B_n$.
+If the answer to Question ~\ref{question:unitary_peck_q_edge} is affirmative, it immediately follows that $\mathcal E(B_n(q))/G$ is Peck.
+Furthermore, if the action of $G$ is CCT, then this implies that $\mathcal E(B_n(q)/G)$ is Peck.
+Hence we pose the following question.